 There’s one difference: After a traumatic brain injury, beta amyloid, although present, doesn’t clump into plaques.
 However, the damage may increase the risk of them doing so later in life.

 People who already have mild cognitive impairment may be at an increased risk of developing full-blown Alzheimer’s.
 A mild cognitive impairment doesn’t necessarily impact a person’s daily life in a major way.
 However, it can have some effects on memory, thinking skills, visual perception, and the ability to make sound decisions.

 Scientists are trying to understand why some cases of mild cognitive impairment progress into Alzheimer’s.
-A 2006 study shows that the presence of certain proteins in the brain, like beta amyloid, increases the risk of the disease.
+A shows that the presence of certain proteins in the brain, like beta amyloid, increases the risk of the disease.

 Your lifestyle may have a lot to do with your likelihood of developing Alzheimer’s.
 Heart health in particular seems to be closely related to brain health.
 Eating a healthy diet, exercising regularly, quitting smoking, controlling diabetes, and controlling blood pressure and cholesterol are all good for the heart.
 They can also keep the brain healthy and resilient.